 - 1/2 cup grated Asiago cheese

 - Carefully peel back corn husks to within 1 in. of bottoms; remove silk.
 Rewrap corn in husks and secure with kitchen string.
 Place in a stockpot; cover with cold water.
 Soak for 20 minutes; drain.

 - Grill corn, covered, over medium heat for 25-30 minutes or until tender, turning often.

-- In a small bowl, combine the mayonnaise, chipotle, cilantro, lime juice, lime peel and garlic; spread one heaping tablespoon over each ear of corn.
+- In a small bowl, combine the mayonnaise, chipotle, cilantro, lime juice, lime zest and garlic; spread one heaping tablespoon over each ear of corn.
 Sprinkle with Asiago cheese.
-Yield: 6 servings.

 Nutrition Facts1 ear of corn: 289 calories, 18g fat (3g saturated fat), 13mg cholesterol, 240mg sodium, 28g carbohydrate (5g sugars, 4g fiber), 7g protein.

 Jun 28, 2017

 Great recipe!
 The flavors and spices balance nicely with the sweetness of the corn.